 Kidney beans: Why not treat a kidney problem with a food of the same name?
 Kidney beans contain fiber, which we’ve already discussed to help reduce the onset of kidney stones.

-These eight home remedies for kidney stones can break down existing stones, prevent future ones and even reduce some of the pain associated with passing them.
-Although treating kidney stones naturally is ideal, if the pain and fever associated with kidney stones becomes substantial, seeking medical attention is advised.
+These eleven home remedies for kidney stones can break down existing stones, prevent future ones and even reduce some of the pain associated with passing them.
+Although treating kidney stones naturally is ideal, if the pain and fever associated with kidney stones become substantial, seeking medical attention is advised.